 If you have more rhubarb in your garden than you know what to do with, you should try making my rhubarb crisp without oats!
 I also need to get my rhubarb jam onto the blog.
 It’s so good and doesn’t require any pectin!
 It’s good old fashioned jam!

-If you don’t have your own rhubarb and can’t get it from a friend, you can usually find it in the grocery store or the farmers market.
+If you don’t have your own rhubarb and can’t get it from a friend, you can usually find red rhubarb in the grocery store or the farmers market in spring.

 fresh rhubarb from the garden